It's here! Browse the 2024 Penguin Christmas gift guide

 Katie Kitamura

-Katie Kitamura’s most recent novel is Intimacies.
-One of the New York Times’ 10 Best Books of 2021, it was longlisted for the National Book Award and the PEN/Faulkner Award, and was a finalist for the Joyce Carol Oates Prize.
+Katie Kitamura's most recent novel is Intimacies.
+One of the New York Times' 10 Best Books of 2021, it was longlisted for the National Book Award, the PEN/Faulkner Award and was a finalist for the Joyce Carol Oates Prize.
 It was also one of Barack Obama’s favourite books of 2021.
-In France, it won the Prix Litteraire Lucien Barriere, was a finalist for the Grand Prix de l’Heroine and was longlisted for the Prix Fragonard.
-Her third novel, A Separation, was a finalist for the Premio von Rezzori and a New York Times Notable Book.
-She is also the author of Gone to the Forest and The Longshot, both finalists for the New York Public Library’s Young Lions Fiction Award.
+In France, it won the Prix Litteraire Lucien Barriere, was a finalist for the Grand Prix de l’Heroine, and was nominated for the Prix Fragonard.
+Her previous novel, A Separation, was a finalist for the Premio von Rezzori and a New York Times Notable Book.
+A recipient of the Rome Prize in Literature, her work has been translated into over 20 languages and is being adapted for film and television.

 Her work has been translated into 21 languages and is being adapted for film and television.
 She is a recipient of the Rome Prize in Literature, as well as fellowships from the Lannan, Santa Maddalena and Jan Michalski foundations.
-Kitamura has written for publications including the New York Times Book Review, the Guardian, Granta, frieze, and others.
+Kitamura has written for publications including the New York Times Book Review, the Guardian, Granta, frieze and others.
 She teaches in the creative writing program at New York University.

 Learn More